I’ve Finally Found Healthy Eggs!

 Rand Eastwood

-Rand Eastwood is an author & blogger residing in Las Vegas, Nevada.
-Certified in nutrition and ancestral health, he is a healthy nutrition & lifestyle advocate.
-He describes himself as an Individualist, Consensualist, Syncretist, & Autarchist.
-His mission: "To seek, discover, assimilate, and disseminate Truth."
-Also, much of his fiction—including some award-winning stories—is included in his book Rolling The Bones, a collection of 12 subtly interconnected tales of dark fiction: 8 short stories, 3 novellas, and a short novel.
-He currently has an extensive novel under development (working title Primeval), along with various other writing projects To follow his work, you can subscribe to this blog (form in sidebar & below each post, or simply use this quick sign-up form), friend him on Facebook, and follow his author page on Amazon and Goodreads for future book releases.
+Rand Eastwood is an author & blogger, artist & craftsman, and business owner currently residing in Las Vegas, NV.
+Certified in both nutrition and ancestral health, he is a healthy nutrition & lifestyle advocate.
+Ideologically, he describes himself as an Individualist, Consensualist, Syncretist, and Autarchist.
+Under Eastwood Innovations, LLC he owns/operates Lifeology Store, an online store that offers exclusive, unique, specialty printed products & gifts of his own design.
+Also, much of his fiction—including some award-winners—is included in his book Rolling The Bones.
+He also has an extensive novel under development (working title Primeval), along with various other writing projects.
+To follow his work, you can subscribe to this blog (form in sidebar & below each post, or simply use this quick sign-up form), friend him on Facebook, like/follow the INSIGHTS Blog FB page, like/follow his Lifeology Store FB page, follow his author page on Amazon and Goodreads for future book releases, and visit/shop his Lifeology Store.
+His Mantra: "To seek, discover, assimilate, and disseminate Truth."